totaloncue/guides/express/passport.md

 1. Single purpose -- to authenticate requests
 1. Supports a variety of auth mechanisms or 'strategies'

+## Prerequisites

+1. Needs express-session to work for persistent sessions
+    1. May also need cookie-parser

 ## Authentication

 1. Call passport.authenticate() and specify strategy to employ